IntelRealSense/librealsense/readme.md

 2. Ubuntu 14.04 LTS (gcc toolchain)
 3. Mac OS X 10.7+ (clang toolchain)

 Neither the libuvc or V4L2 backend has been validated on Ubuntu 12.04 LTS or Ubuntu 15.10, and several attempts to bring cameras up on these platforms have revealed underlying OS bugs and issues.
 It may be possible to compile and run librealsense on other platforms.
-Please let us know if you do, as well as any steps you found necessary to do so, so that we can update this list.
+Please file an issue or submit a pull request for ....

 ## Supported Languages and Frameworks